freewili/freewili-python/README.md

 ## Installation

-You can install fwi-flash using pip:
+You can install freewili using pip by running the following command:
 ```
 pip install freewili
 ```